 - Counterfeit Cash: This doesn't work too well, since Eddie winds up creating triangular fake banknotes (he claims they're supposed to be Welsh), and others with pornographically detailed portraits.
 In a brief moment of lucidity (or further insanity) Eddie does mention that the pornographic notes are so barmen will be entranced with them long enough for him to get plastered.
 In fact it briefly works on Dick, until he comes to his senses and gets on the phone to Skullcrusher, London's most prolific forger.
 His counterfeits are nearly as bad as Eddie's, but it's not the quality of his counterfeits that makes him the biggest forger in London - more the fact that he crushes the skulls of any competing forger.

 - Crapsack World: Practically everyone in Richie and Eddie's horrible universe seems to be an unspeakably violent sociopath and/or completely insane.
 Their alternate Hammersmith is full of kebab shops serving dog, nude vicars running around with guns, deathtrap ferris wheels and travel agents who'll kill you horribly for not paying for your holiday promptly.
+And everywhere we see them go is dirty, grimy, run-down and miserable.

 - Dancing Theme: The ending credits have silhouettes of Richie and Eddie dancing.
 Inevitably, violence ensues.